inscist/api-guidelines/Guidelines.md

 Services can avoid breaking changes by adding new error codes to "innererror" instead.

 The value for the "message" name/value pair **MUST** be a human-readable representation of the error.
-It is intended as an aid to developers and is not suitable for exposure to end users.
+It is intended as an aid to developers and is not suitable for exposure to end-users.
-Services wanting to expose a suitable message for end users **MUST** do so through an [annotation][odata-json-annotations] or custom property.
+Services wanting to expose a suitable message for end-users **MUST** do so through an [annotation][odata-json-annotations] or custom property.
-Services **SHOULD NOT** localize "message" for the end user, because doing so might make the value unreadable to the app developer who may be logging the value, as well as make the value less searchable on the Internet.
+Services **SHOULD NOT** localize "message" for the end-user, because doing so might make the value unreadable to the app developer who may be logging the value, as well as make the value less searchable on the Internet.

 The value for the "target" name/value pair is the target of the particular error (e.g., the name of the property in error).